top of page

 Collect your rubbish

 Go about your daily routine.
-Just remember that almost all things that were once living can be collected as rubbish—rather than going in the disposal or trash.
+Just remember that almost all things that were once living can be collected as rubbish—rather than going to disposal or trash.

-Periodically empty your refuse into your tote.
+Periodically empty your rubbish into your tote.
 You can keep the tote outside your living area (like in the garage).

 IMG_1071_edited.jpg